Woolsey Fire: Timeline

 On the morning of November 9, Assistant L.A.
 County Fire Chief Williams told KBUU-LP that his request for 70 strike teams had been denied.
 The blaze spread rapidly throughout the day burning through the mountains and along the 101 Freeway, eventually reaching Pacific Coast Highway in Malibu by the afternoon devastating numerous houses there.
 Firefighters and firetrucks who did not know the area were reported idle by many frustrated citizens.
 Several homeowners stayed despite the mandatory evacuation to defend their houses.
 Pepperdine University in Malibu recommended that students shelter in place in specific buildings on campus rather than use the crowded highway to evacuate.
 Farther north, the flames spread to portions of Thousand Oaks, Bell Canyon, Westlake Village, Oak Park and the West Hills neighborhood of Los Angeles forcing residential evacuations and the closure of numerous business and corporate offices in the region.
 On the day before the Hill and Woolsey fires started, residents in the Conejo Valley experienced the shooting of thirteen people in a bar including a police officer and the perpetrator.
 As the fires threatened the community and otherwise disrupted their routine, memorial services had to be postponed.

 By November 9, Cal Fire and the United States Forest Service were also helping local services with the fire.
 This resulted in 3,242 firefighters being deployed to contain the blaze by the morning of November 10.
 The fire had engulfed more than 70000 acre of land, forcing the evacuation of an estimated 295,000 people from 105,000 residences.
 This included an unprecedented total evacuation of Bell Canyon, Malibu, Agoura Hills, Malibou Lake, and Oak Park.

 Before sunrise on November 14, the fire flared up in rugged wilderness at the western end of the Santa Monica Mountains with winds blowing strongly.
 The fire burned well away from populated neighborhoods, but was threatening scattered home sites.
 The flare-up sent a huge column of smoke over Point Mugu and out to sea.

 By November 21 at 6:11 p.m.
-PST, the fire was 100% contained.
+PST, the fire was 100 percent contained.